redhat-openstack/ansible-role-tripleo-image-build/README.md

 --------------------------------------

 In addition to the methods described above to reference and/or import this role into your own project, a sample script provided that allows for creating images directly from a clone of this git repository.
+If you have ideas on how to make this role better (and want to contribute) please see below for details on how to submit a patch.  build.sh is likely the easiest way to iterate on this role locally.

 [build.sh](https://github.com/redhat-openstack/ansible-role-tripleo-image-build/blob/master/tests/pip/build.sh)
 ```bash